 - Reflecting on Service I (HON2001H) 1cr – Fall

 - Reflecting on Service II (HON2002H) 1cr – Spring

 Students perform two hours of community service per week and meet biweekly (about 5-6 times per semester) to reflect on their service experience.
 The successful completion of a student’s service and of HON2001H-HON2002H will count as ONE Honors course.
 Click here to view the syllabus.

 Beginning in their second year, Honors students are expected to branch out on their own and earn Honors credit for one of their non-Honors classes by means of an Honors Component.
 This will be required to be completed by the end of junior year.

 By the end of junior year, Honors students are required to have completed an Honors Component.

-In their second semester, Honors juniors will be pre-populated into the first Honors senior Capstone seminar to begin planning their capstone project.
+In their second semester, Honors juniors are required to take the first Honors senior Capstone seminar to begin planning their capstone project.